pooyahpx/Nopixel-4.0-inventory/README.md

-# VERSION 2 IS READY
+# VERSION 2 IS READY ( It's not free but it's cheap and open source )

 ## 🔥 Need More Information?